Short Course Webinar: (u)HPLC Method Development Made Easy

 November 15, 2019 (9:00 am to 11:00 am EST)

 This 2-hour intermediate webinar reviews best practices, short cuts, and tricks-of-the-trade to help pharmaceutical and other scientists to become more successful in developing effective HPLC methods (focuses on potency and ICH-compliant stability-indicating assays of pharmaceuticals) using a 3-pronged method template and universal generic gradient method(s) approaches.

 Who Should Attend?

-This workshop is intended for analysts, managers, and researchers using HPLC in the pharmaceutical laboratory wishing to learn how to develop HPLC methods quickly and more effectively.
-A fundamental understanding of HPLC is assumed and some practical hands-on HPLC experience is highly recommended.
+This webinar is intended for analysts, managers, and researchers using HPLC in the pharmaceutical laboratory and other industries wishing to learn how to develop HPLC methods quickly and more effectively.
+A fundamental understanding of HPLC is assumed, and some practical hands-on HPLC and method development experience is highly recommended.

 HPLC and UHPLC for Practicing Scientist – LEARN MORE

-b.)
-General method development strategy, forced degradation studies to demonstrate method specificity, automation screening systems and software tools
+► General method development strategy, forced degradation studies to demonstrate method specificity, automation screening systems, and software tools

 Dr. Michael Dong Bio